Andreev spin qubit protected by Franck-Condon blockade: Spin relaxation rate

-\emph{Temperature dependence of spin relaxation rate.} The effective Hamiltonian given by Eq.~\eqref{eq:Heff} does not take into account the plasmonic excitations (states with $k>0$).
-At the same time, the full version of the coupling Hamiltonian Hamiltonian $H_J$ mixes the low-energy states, $k=0$, with the excited states, $k>0$.
-For this reason, when describing the dynamics of the Andreev spin, neglecting the excited states is only allowed when the relevant energy scales (such as the temperature or $\vec{J}$) are much smaller than $\omega_p$.
+The effective Hamiltonian given by Eq.~\eqref{eq:Heff} does not take into account the plasmonic excitations, that is all the states with $k>0$.
+At the same time, the full version of the coupling Hamiltonian $H_J$ mixes the low-energy states, $k=0$, with the excited states, $k>0$.
+For this reason, when describing the dynamics of the Andreev spin, neglecting the excited states is only allowed when the temperature is smaller than $\omega_p$.
 Otherwise, a more careful calculation of the spin-flip dynamics is warranted.
 In fact, as we now demonstrate, a temperature as low as $\omega_p / \ln(\xi_0)$ can significantly compromise the protection.

-To reveal the role of finite temperature, we resort to the two-level system model for the bath described above.
+To reveal the role of finite temperature, we resort to the same two-level system model for the bath described above.
 For simplicity, we assume that the system is initialized in the plasmon ground state, $k=0$, for one of the spin directions.
 The total spin-flip rate can then be evaluated as

 with $\beta=1/T$.
 The weights $w_k\equiv \abs{g_{k0}}^2$ originate from the Franck-Condon overlap factor $g_{kk^\prime}$, defined as

 where $\psi_k$ are the wave functions of the harmonic oscillator.
 At small temperature $T\ll\omega_p$, factors $(1+e^{\beta\omega_p k})^{-1}$ in Eq.~\eqref{eq:rate_sum} can be approximated as $e^{-\beta \omega_p k}\ll 1$ for any $k>0$.
 Then, we find